 Since I’ve started using my bullet journal I’m finding it so much easier to stay organized.

 Well, maybe not easier, it does take some practice, but at least everything’s in one place now.

 I know there are some people out there who love tracking their money but I am definitely not one of them.
 I want to ignore it all and just hope that it’s there when I need some!

-But back to reality, I do understand that I have to keep track of my budget somehow and making it look pretty with checkboxes and flowers makes it much easier to keep my attention.
+But back to reality, I do understand that I have to keep track of my budget somehow.
+By making it look pretty with checkboxes and flowers I’m finding that it makes it much easier to keep my attention.

 I’m researching a lot of different ideas about bullet journal budget trackers.
 I’m hoping that some of these will inspire you to start tracking your budget, expenses and savings too.

 Remember that the whole idea behind a bullet journal is to make processes easier, so pick something that’s easy to use.
 It’s okay to copy someone else’s idea and use it until you find what process works the best for you.